Field Trips

 CCSS: MP, RST, WHST

 Get the inside scoop on Charlotte’s first in the nation Innovation Barn, a circular economy focused hub.
-Participants will take a tour and explore behind the scenes of the Innovation Barn.
+Students will take a tour and explore behind the scenes of the Innovation Barn.
 Expand their understanding and rethink the way we all have an impact on our community.
 Help in our mini MRF at the Innovation Barn to sort and learn how our waste in Charlotte is re-circulated.
-Participants will use the engineer design process and problem based learning to create a blueprint that can RETHINK a way the Innovation Barn re-circulates waste to divert it from the Mecklenburg County landfill.
+Students will use the engineer design process and problem based learning to create a blueprint that can RETHINK a way the Innovation Barn re-circulates waste to divert it from the Mecklenburg County landfill.

 Deputy of Diversion